aaaaaa123456789/libplum/docs/conventions.md

   can copy one pointer into another and access it that way (assuming the pointer is properly aligned).
   This in turn implies that, if a union contains pointers as members, a value assigned to one of those members can be read back through any other member.
+- Integer data types aren't aligned more strictly than their width; in other words, `alignof(T) <= sizeof(T)` for all integer types `T`.
+This is only required for exact-width integer types.
 - Memory allocation is available.
   If `malloc` always returns a null pointer, many functions will fail with an error.
 - The stack is large enough to hold the library's temporary arrays.